Choose the Right Doors for a Glass Wall System

 Elevating Workplace Experiences with Natural Light

-Study after study demonstrates the importance and benefits of natural light in the workplace.
-Maximizing natural light can dramatically impact not only a person’s energy and wellbeing, but also their productivity.
+Several studies demonstrates the importance and benefits of natural light in the workplace.
+Maximizing it can dramatically impact not only a person’s energy and well-being, but also their productivity.
 The problem?
 There is legacy of office spaces with limited natural light!

 Back in the sixties, natural light was believed unnecessary for employee health.
 It was also believed windows would be distracting, create higher energy bills, and even cause eye strain and headaches.
 As a result, a wave of windowless construction and decades-long reign of fluorescent lighting occured that had some part to play in the ‘sick building syndrome’ throughout the eighties.

 Today, however, we know differently.
-Being exposed to low levels of natural light is associated with poor sleep, low mood, and depression.
-In fact, maximizing natural light is vital to health and wellbeing.
+Being exposed to low levels of light is associated with poor sleep, low mood, and depression.
+Maximizing natural light is vital to health and wellbeing.
 And this is critical because many of us spend 90% of our day indoors.

 A collaborative study by the Interdepartmental Neuroscience program at Northwestern University in Chicago showed that employees with windows in the workplace slept an average of 46 minutes more per night than those without.
 Exposure to natural light enhances your body’s Vitamin D repository, promoting growth and bone development, fortifying your immune system, and supporting prevention of everything from cancer to heart disease.
 Plus, natural light can counteract the negative effects of sleep-disrupting blue light.